 - Ensure children wear helmets when using tricycles, bikes, scooters etc.…even if the child knows how to ride these.
 Many traumatic brain injuries occur due to falls involving wheeled toys.

 - Always supervise children at play.
 Play is even more valuable when adults become involved and interact with children rather than supervising from a distance.

 Make sure toys are stored safely.

 - Teach children to put toys away after playing to avoid tripping over toys and falls.

 - Ensure that toys intended for younger children are stored separately from those for older children.

 - Make sure toy chest have safety hinges, or use toys storage bins with no lids to avoid pinched little fingers.

 Inspect all toys regularly for potential hazards.

 - Check regularly for damage that could create small pieces that are choking hazards.
 Make any necessary repairs immediately, or discard damaged toys out of children's reach.

 - Return warranty and product registration forms for new toy purchases to the manufacturers to ensure that you will be notified of any recalls.

-- 250,000 children are treated in Florida hospital emergency departments annually.
+- During 2013, approximately 500,000 children were treated for injuries in Florida hospital emergency departments.

-- Approximately 7,000 of Florida's children are admitted annually to a hospital because of injuries.
+- Approximately 8,740 of Florida's children are admitted annually to a hospital because of injuries in 2013.